venu-uppala/melb_weather_data/README.md

 - All records are batch-inserted with conflict protection.
 - Logs are written for every major step.
 - Tests ensure correctness and reproducibility.

 ---
+## 📌 Assumptions
+The following assumptions were made during the design and implementation of the pipeline:
+- 🗃️ **Database Availability**: A PostgreSQL instance is running and accessible with credentials provided via `weather_config.py`.
+The database is expected to support standard SQL features like ON CONFLICT DO NOTHING.
+- 📦 **Data Format**: Weather data is received as a list of dictionaries (JSON-like), each containing:
+    - device_id: string
+    - sensorlocation: string
+    - received_at: timestamp (ISO 8601 format)
+    - airtemperature: float
+    - relativehumidity: float
+- 🧪 **Data Integrity**: Incoming records are assumed to be pre-validated.
+The pipeline does not perform schema validation or type coercion beyond basic insert formatting.
+- 🔁 **Idempotency**: Duplicate records (same device_id and received_at) are safely ignored using ON CONFLICT DO NOTHING.
+- 🧱 **Table Schema Stability**: The schema for weather_data is fixed and not expected to change frequently.
+If schema evolution is needed, migrations should be handled manually or via Alembic.
+- 🧪 **Testing Environment**: Unit tests use mocks for database connections and do not require a live PostgreSQL instance.
+Integration tests are assumed to be run separately.
+- 🐳 **Local Development**: Docker is used to provision PostgreSQL locally via docker-compose.yml.
+Developers are expected to have Docker installed.
+- 🔐 **Secrets Management**: Credentials are stored in `weather_config.py` for simplicity.
+In production, secrets should be managed via environment variables or secret managers.
+- 📁 **Project Structure**: All source code resides in the src/ folder, and tests in tests/.
+This structure is assumed by test runners and documentation tools.
+- 📄 **Logging**: Logging is centralized via `weather_logger.py` and assumes a console-based output.
+No external logging service is integrated yet.
+- 🚫 **Performance Testing**: Load testing, stress testing, and benchmarking are explicitly out of scope for this version of the project.
+The pipeline is optimized for correctness and modularity, not throughput and it only ingests 1000 records which can be changed using RECORD_LIMIT configuration in `weather_config.py`, please refer API documentation for offset limits.

+---